skypjack/entt/docs/md/signal.md

 // disconnect a member function of an instance sink.disconnect<&listener::bar>(instance);

-// disconnect all the member functions of an instance, if any sink.disconnect(instance);
+// disconnect all member functions of an instance, if any sink.disconnect(instance);

-// discards all the listeners at once sink.disconnect();
+// discards all listeners at once sink.disconnect();
 ```